occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 represented by the `org.occurrent.subscription.api.reactor.SubscriptionModel` interface (in the `org.occurrent:subscription-api-reactor` module).

-The blocking API is callback based, which is fine if you're working with individual events (you can of course a simple function that aggregates events into batches yourself).
+The blocking API is callback based, which is fine if you're working with individual events (you can of course use a simple function that aggregates events into batches yourself).
 If you want to work with streams of data, the reactor `SubscriptionModel` is probably a better option since it's using the [Flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html) publisher from [project reactor](https://projectreactor.io/).